Admission to Pomona College

 The writing section on the SAT and ACT is optional but recommended.
 SAT Subject Test scores are optional.

-For more information, please view information about test score requirements at www.pomona.edu/admissions/apply.
+For more information, please view information about test score requirements on the admissions website.

 Home-schooled students will follow the same testing requirements as other candidates but are encouraged to contact the Office of Admissions about submitting other evidence of their academic preparation for college.